Mortgages For Self Employed People

 Why Is it harder to get self employed mortgages?

-Mortgages for self employed people is not an impossible task, but it is much more complex and requires more time to search the market for the best deal that is suitable to you and your needs.
+Mortgages for self employed people is not an impossible task, but it is much more complex and requires more time to search an extensive panel of lenders for the right deal for you.
 Using our specialist self-employed broker here at Alexander Southwell Mortgage services we can help look across the market for the most likely lenders that is best suited to your criteria based on your self-employment.

 There is no need to worry that your application will be any different to anyone else applying if you are self-employed.